 Design and Construction

-Weld neck flanges are engineered with a long tapered hub that reduces stress concentration at the flange-to-pipe transition.
-This is why they dominate in critical service: the hub geometry acts like a stress diffuser, limiting flange rotation and protecting gasket seating under bending moments (misalignment, thermal growth, and vibration).
+Weld neck flanges use a long tapered hub that reduces stress concentration at the flange-to-pipe transition.
+That is why they dominate in critical service: the hub acts like a stress diffuser, limiting flange rotation and protecting gasket seating under bending moments caused by misalignment, thermal growth, and vibration.

 | Feature | Technical Function |